Our COVID-19 Response and Priorities

 Want to get organised in your area?
 Contact Lead Organiser David- email@example.com

-3. Sydney Alliance & united civil society win $20m in emergency measures for international students in NSW
+2. Sydney Alliance & united civil society win $20m in emergency measures for international students in NSW, $6m for temporary migrants (and 7m Federally for Red Cross).

-Following a concerted campaign of Alliance partners, in collaboration with other civil society organisations, the State Government announced these measures on Friday 15 May.
+Following a concerted campaign of Alliance partners, in collaboration with other civil society organisations, the State Government announced the $21M measures on Friday 15 May.
+Later in June an announcement of $6M for temporary migrants and asylum seekers.

-Alliance actions included 3 key media stories, over 155 pieces of written correspondence and over 84 direct lobbying conversations with NSW Government members
+Alliance actions have included over 6 key media stories, over 300 pieces of written correspondence and over 100 direct lobbying conversations with NSW Government members

 The measures include support for accommodation and legal services but no direct payments.